 The employee must use judgment and creativity in interpreting and applying guidelines.
+The scientist at this level serves as a senior professional providing other scientists and technicians with definitive interpretations of guidelines, policies, and regulations.
 While equipment and software are generally commercially produced, such equipment and software frequently require extensive adaptation to suit the needs of the work.
-The scientist must apply experienced judgment in adapting equipment, devising new techniques and developing methods that depart from established practices.
+The scientist applies experienced judgment in adapting equipment, devising new techniques and developing methods that depart from established practices.